Wireless powering efficiency of deep-body implantable devices: Efficiency Analysis with Simplified Spherical Models

-The problem under analysis consists of a wireless power transfer system composed of an implantable bioelectronic device that acts as a receiver and a transmitter radiating structure conformal to the body.
-In order to determine the achievable wireless power transfer efficiency, the human body is modeled as a dispersive homogeneous spherical phantom of radius $R_p$ with complex permittivity $\hat{\varepsilon}_r(f)$ equivalent to the human muscle tissue \cite{39}, as is shown in Fig. \ref{fig1}a.
-Inside this phantom, the implantable device is represented as a lossless $\varepsilon_r(f)$ capsule-shaped, perfectly matched to the wave impedance in the surrounding tissue, length $L$, and radius $R_c$.
-This spherical model allows comparing the results obtained with the proposed approach to semi-analytical solutions based on spherical wave expansion.
-In addition, this simplified model disregards the shape complexities and heterogeneities leading to more general results that are better suitable for an initial analysis of implantable wireless power transfer systems.
+{ The problem under analysis consists of a WPT system composed of an implantable bioelectronic device that acts as a receiver and a transmitter structure conformal to the surface of the body.
+To determine the achievable WPT efficiency, the human body is modeled as a dispersive homogeneous spherical phantom of radius $R_p$ with complex permittivity $\hat{\varepsilon}_r(f)$ equivalent to the human muscle tissue \cite{39}, as shown in Fig.~\ref{fig1}(a).
+The phantom radius $R_p$ is directly related to the implantation depth, and its evaluated range embraces most deep-body implantable WPT applications.
+Inside this phantom, the implantable device is represented as a lossless $\varepsilon_r(f)$ capsule-shaped volume that is matched to the wave impedance in the surrounding tissue and has length $L$ and radius $R_c$.
+This spherical model allows the results obtained with the proposed approach be compared with semi-analytical solutions based on spherical wave expansion.
+In addition, this simplified model disregards the shape complexities and heterogeneities leading to more general results that are better suitable for an initial analysis of implantable WPT systems.}

-To eliminate losses due to reflection on the interface between the body and the external medium and thereby ensure the maximum WPT efficiency, the permittivity of the region around the phantom is considered as the real part of $\hat{{\varepsilon}}_r(f)$, i.e., the external medium is lossless ${{\varepsilon}}_r(f)$ and matched to the wave impedance in the muscle.
+To eliminate losses due to reflection at the interface between the body and the external medium and thereby ensure the maximum WPT efficiency, the permittivity of the region around the phantom is considered as the real part of $\hat{{\varepsilon}}_r(f)$, i.e., the external medium is lossless ${{\varepsilon}}_r(f)$ and matched to the wave impedance in the muscle.
 In this way, the on-body transmitter is well matched to the tissue, which can be physically realized using a high dielectric constant layer.
-In addition, this model disregards any impedance mismatching in the antennas and any system-level losses in electronic circuitry.
+This model disregards any impedance mismatching in the antennas and any system-level losses in electronic circuitry.

-To mathematically formulate the problem under analysis, an equivalent problem can be proposed based on reciprocity \cite{40}.
-For this intent, the radiation source is modeled as the electric current density distribution $\textbf{J}_s$ inside the phantom, as indicated in Fig. \ref{fig1}a.
-The reciprocity can be applied in this case once the medium is linear and there is no polarization mismatch.
+To mathematically formulate the problem, an equivalent problem can be proposed based on reciprocity \cite{40}.
+For this intent, the radiation source is modeled as the electric current density distribution $\textbf{J}_s$ inside the phantom, as indicated in Fig. \ref{fig1}(a).
+The reciprocity principle can be applied since the medium is assumed linear.
 Consequently, the radiated fields induce a power flow in the lossy phantom and, from energy conservation, the transmitted power $P_t$ is given by: